-We have introduced the concept of social roles into inductive game theory, and have given an experiential foundation of the other's beliefs/knowledge.
+We have introduced the concept of social roles into inductive game theory, and have given an experiential foundation of the other's beliefs.
 Based on this foundation, we have shown the possibility for the emergence of cooperation and argued that persons are more likely to cooperate when their role-switching is more reciprocal.
-The experiential foundation of the other's beliefs/knowledge is essential for the emergence of cooperation.
 In this section, we first summarize our findings in this paper, and next we discuss extensions and future work.